-We may experience difficulty implementing sustainability-related measures, particularly those relating to the environment, or in meeting the expectations of stakeholders.
+We may experience difficulty implementing corporate sustainability-related measures, particularly those relating to the environment, or in meeting the expectations of stakeholders.

 Governmental and regulatory authorities, counterparties such as vendors and suppliers, investors, the public at large and others have increasingly focused on sustainability and social responsibility-related issues, particularly as they relate to the environment.
 In response, we have established a company-wide environmental sustainability program as a part of Takeda's corporate initiatives.
 As part of our Planet imperative, we have committed to reducing our carbon footprint, minimizing waste sent to landfill from our operations, enhancing our water stewardship practices, and engaging with our vendors and suppliers to encourage them to cooperate with these initiatives.
-We have also committed to be net-zero in greenhouse gas (GHG) emissions by 2040.
-However, we may be unable to meet this commitment given the significant technological and organization changes required.
-Moreover, although we have not yet recorded material expenses in connection with our carbon neutrality initiatives, the costs of successfully implementing them, such as the costs of carbon offsets or seeking carbon neutral sources of energy, are currently unclear, will depend on factors outside of our control (such as the effect of governmental and societal efforts to increase the availability of carbon neutral and/ or renewable energy sources) and may become significant in the future.
+We have also committed to achieve net-zero (as defined in the Science Based Targets initiative (SBTi) Corporate Net-Zero Standard) in greenhouse gas (GHG) emissions related to our operations (Scope 1 and Scope 2) before 2035 and for our entire value chain (including currently estimated Scope 3 GHG emissions) by 2040.
+However, we may be unable to meet this commitment given the significant technological and organizational changes required.
+Additionally, a lack of transparency into, and a difficulty measuring, actual Scope 3 emissions remain an important challenge to overcome as part of these efforts, and we may not be successful in doing so.
+Moreover, although we have not yet recorded material expenses in connection with our carbon neutrality initiatives, the costs of successfully implementing them, such as the costs of carbon offsets or seeking renewable sources of energy, are currently unclear, will depend on factors outside of our control (such as the effect of governmental and societal efforts to increase the availability of carbon neutral and/or renewable energy sources and technology) and may become significant in the future.
 Also, these initiatives may for example require us to seek alternative vendors or suppliers or impair our ability to procure or use certain materials.
 To the extent that we are unable to meet the expectations of stakeholders, including governmental and regulatory authorities, counterparties, investors, or the public, our reputation may be harmed, we may face increased compliance or other costs and demand for securities issued by us and our ability to participate in the debt and equity markets may decrease.
 Furthermore, such standards and expectations are subject to ongoing change and refinement, and may shift in unexpected and potentially significant ways, which we may struggle to accommodate.